TheRealAnonymous008/quartz/content/details/computer science/machine learning/reinforcement learning/The Setting for Reinforcement Learning.md

 * Reinforcement learning has the following elements:
 	* A **policy** that defines the response of the agent given some environmental stimulus.
 The response comes as a probability distribution on the set of actions.
 The **actions** capture decisions to be learnt by the agent.
 	* A **reward signal** defines the goal of the agent.
-	  The reward signal is given by the environment and is agnostic to any prior knowledge.
+	  The reward signal is given by the environment and is agnostic to any agent's prior knowledge.
 This is done so the agent does not "decree" that it has received a good reward.
 	* A **value function** specifies a function that is being optimized in the long run.
 It encodes the total amount of reward that can be achieved on average. *The value function dictates how an agent is to be optimized*.
 		* *Domain knowledge is best put in the value function*.
 It can also be put in the initialization but note that the distribution may be nonstationary.